mohammedfaizan2003/chat-bot-cdp/README.md

 Handles goodbye messages like "Bye", "Goodbye".

-Documentation Scraping:
+# Documentation Scraping:

 Scrapes documentation from a specified URL and displays relevant content when the user asks for documentation.

-Natural Language Processing (NLP):
+# Natural Language Processing (NLP):

 Uses the NLTK library to understand and respond to user queries more naturally.

-Frontend Interface:
+# Frontend Interface:

 A clean and responsive chat interface built with HTML and CSS.

 Real-time message display with a loading indicator.

-Backend API:
+# Backend API:

+(# dependencies:
+pip install flask flask-cors requests beautifulsoup4 nltk scikit-learn)

+to run application :python app.py

 Built with Flask to handle user queries and generate responses.